Yohansgit/hospital_readmission_prediction/README.md

    ➡️**Action:** The next step is to move this model from a static CSV to a **live EMR data stream**.
 The `PySpark` foundation is already built, allowing for a transition to real-time risk scoring.

 ## 📊 Part 6: Model Performance
 A note on metrics for this imbalanced dataset.
 The target variable (`readmitted < 30 days`) only represents ~11% of the data.
 This means a naive model that always predicts "No Readmission" would have 89% accuracy.
 Therefore, **Accuracy is a misleading metric.**
 The primary metric for this business problem is **ROC AUC** (Area Under the Receiver Operating Characteristic curve), which measures the model's ability to distinguish between the positive and negative classes.
+This performance enables the hospital to identify the top decile of riskky patients with significantly better than random selection.

 🔷**Final Model (LightGBM): ROC AUC 0.72**

 ## 📁 Part 7: Repository & How to Run